 Democrats 66 (D66) is a mid-major center-left to center social-liberal party in the Netherlands.
 Their name comes from their foundation year, 1966, and they have been a smaller power in Dutch politics ever since.
 Usually holding seats in the single digits or low double digits, they have been a part of the government just under half the time, usually with Christian Democratic Appeal (CDA) and the People’s Party for Freedom and Democracy (VVD).
-They hit the lowest point in their history in 2006, when they received only 2% of the vote and 3 seats in the House of Representatives, but have recovered in subsequent elections and will hope to continue increasing in influence after their victory in the 2014 European Elections with a 4th place finish in the 2017 elections.
+They hit the lowest point in their history in 2006, when they received only 2% of the vote and 3 seats in the House of Representatives, but have recovered in subsequent elections and have continued increasing in influence after their victory in the 2014 European Elections with a 4th place finish in the 2017 elections.
 Currently, they serve as the third largest partner in the governing coalition with the VVD, CDA, and the Christian Union (CU).

 Recent Electoral History and Political Power

-D66 is the 5th strongest party in the Netherlands heading into the election on March 15th.
+D66 is the 3rd strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: The Democrats have been the junior partner in multiple coalitions, but they have never had a Prime Minister.

-House of Representatives: In 2012 the party received 8% of the vote and 12 out of the 150 seats in the House of Representatives.
-D66 finished in 6th place, the same position that they had in the previous election, but they gained 1.1% of the vote and 2 seats.
+House of Representatives: In 2017 the party received 12.2% of the vote and 19 out of the 150 seats in the House of Representatives.
+D66 finished in 4th place, gaining 2 positions and also gaining 4.2% of the vote and 7 seats.

 Senate: D66 won 10 out of the 75 seats in the Senate in the 2015 Senate Election, a massive victory for the party as they doubled their seats in the chamber and finished in 3rd place.
 This was only the second time in the party’s history that it reached double digits in the Senate.
 Members of the Senate are selected by the states, showing D66’s recent growth at the state level.